sanko/Finance-Alpaca/README.md

 - `paper` - Boolean value

-    If you're attempting to use Alpaca's paper trading functionality, this must be a true value.
+    If you're attempting to use Alpaca's paper trading functionality, this **must** be a true value.
 Otherwise, you will be making live trades with actual assets.

-    This is an untrue value by default.
+    **Note**: This is a false value by default.

 ## `account( )`